Private Show Hunter facility in

 Q: How can I apply for this position?

-A: Please send us a resume and references via e-mail or fax 845-361-4171 and a riding video via YouTube or snail-mail.
-The riding video should include a flat portion at all three gaits on a hunter-type horse as well as a jumping portion over a course that is at least 3'3".
+A: Please send us a resume, references and riding video via e-mail.
+The riding video should include a flat portion at all three gaits on a young hunter-type horse as well as a jumping portion over a course that is at least 3'3".
 After we receive a resume, references and a riding video, we will conduct a telephone interview.
 Promising candidates will then be offered a "live" interview.• Contact Us

 We would be delighted to answer any additional questions you may have to help you determine if our opening and your employment goals might be a good fit.
 Please feel free to contact us via e-mail